evgenyk-nn/Python-Car-image_video_url-Object-Detection-YOLOv3/README.md

 <b>Recognition and classification of objects (cars) on video using the YOLO model.
 The OpenCV library is used for image processing, and the YOLO model is used for object detection.<br/>
 ![screenshot](https://github.com/evgenyk-nn/Python-Car-image_video_url-Object-Detection-YOLOv3/blob/master/screenshots/screenshot1.png)
 <h6 align="center">App Screenshot</h6>
 <br/><br/>

 <b>Recognition and classification of objects (cars) on video using the YOLO model.
-The OpenCV library is used for image processing, and the YOLO model is used for object detection. (markings added to indicate parking and road zones)
+The OpenCV library is used for image processing, and the YOLO model is used for object detection.<br/> (markings added to indicate parking and road zones)
 ![screenshot](https://github.com/evgenyk-nn/Python-Car-image_video_url-Object-Detection-YOLOv3/blob/master/screenshots/screenshot2.png)
 <h6 align="center">App Draw-Debug Screenshot</h6>
 <br/><br/>

 <b>Recognition and classification of objects (cars) on video using the YOLO model.
-The OpenCV library is used for image processing, and the YOLO model is used for object detection.
+The OpenCV library is used for image processing, and the YOLO model is used for object detection.<br/>
 ![screenshot](https://github.com/evgenyk-nn/Python-Car-image_video_url-Object-Detection-YOLOv3/blob/master/screenshots/screenshot3.png)
 <h6 align="center">App Draw-Debug Screenshot</h6>
 <br/><br/>

 <b>Recognition and classification of objects (cars) on video using the YOLO model.
 The OpenCV library is used for image processing, and the YOLO model is used for object detection.<br/>
 ![screenshot](https://github.com/evgenyk-nn/Python-Car-image_video_url-Object-Detection-YOLOv3/blob/master/screenshots/screenshot4.png)
 <h6 align="center">App Draw-Debug Screenshot</h6>

 <b>Recognition and classification of objects (cars) by using the OpenCV library to capture video from an IP camera
 ![screenshot](https://github.com/evgenyk-nn/Python-Car-image_video_url-Object-Detection-YOLOv3/blob/master/screenshots/screenshot5.png)
 <h6 align="center">App Draw-Debug Screenshot</h6>
 <br/><br/>

-<b>Recognition and classification of objects (cars) in the image on the image using the YOLO model.
-The OpenCV library is used for image processing and the YOLO model for object detection.
+<b>Recognition and classification of objects (cars) in the image using the YOLO model.
+The OpenCV library is used for image processing, and the YOLO model is used for object detection.
 ![screenshot](https://github.com/evgenyk-nn/Python-Car-image_video_url-Object-Detection-YOLOv3/blob/master/screenshots/screenshot6.png)
 <h6 align="center">App Draw-Debug Screenshot</h6>
 <br/><br/>

 The public camera used in the project was taken from [here](http://68.188.109.50/cgi-bin/camera)